Yijia-Li0702/ECE-650/hw1/my_malloc/README.md

 | Large   |         41.43s         |          0.859026          |        52.742s        |         0.976159          |

-For `equal_size_allocs`, it uses the same umber of bytes (128) in all of its malloc calls.
+For `equal_size_allocs`, it uses the same number of bytes (128) in all of its malloc calls.
 Therefore, for best fit and first fit,  they should have relatively similar performance.
 Their fragmentation are the same and the difference of execution time is very small.
 The execution time for best fit is a little larger than one for first fit is due to its best selection process.

 For `small_range_rand_allocs`, it works with allocations of random size, ranging from 128 - 512 bytes.
 The program first malloc is a large number of these random regions.
 Then the program alternates freeing a random selection of 50 of these allocated regions, and mallocing 50 more regions with a random size from 128 - 512 bytes.
 Since best fit always chooses the smallest suitable block, there will be more small block left.
-It fragmentation should be larger than first fit.
+It's fragmentation should be larger than first fit.
 My execution outcome proves this point.
 In this test, best fit has a better execution time than first fit.
 In my mind, the reason may be bytes of allocated memory is relatively small.
-So it will be easier to find the same size block through best fit, while first fit need always split blocks, which takes much longer time than finding the smallest suitable block.
+So best fit will be easier to find the same size block.
+However first fit always need to split blocks, which takes much longer time than finding the smallest suitable block.

 For `large_range_rand_allocs`, it works with allocations of random size, ranging from 32 - 64K bytes (in 32B increments).
 The program first malloc is a large number of these random regions.
 Then the program alternates freeing a random selection of 50 of these allocated regions, and mallocing 50 more regions with a random size from 32 - 64K bytes.
-As we can see, fragmentation of best fit is still larger than the one of first fit due to the same reason as small test.
-And the execution time of best fit turns to be larger than first fit, which is opposite to outcome of small test.
-It's hard for best fit to find a block with exactly the same size.
-So its time for searching an splitting will become longer.
+As we can see, fragmentation of best fit is still larger than the one of first fit due to the same reason as small test above.
+However, the execution time of best fit turns to be larger than first fit, which is opposite to outcome of small test.
+The reason is that it's hard for best fit to find a block with exactly the same size because of the bytes of allocated memory being larger.
+So it's time for searching and splitting will become longer than first fit.

+Through the three performance test results, it's hard to determine which policy is better.
+Both of them have advantages and disadvantages under different situations.
+What we can say is that when bytes of allocated memory is relatively large, first fit may be a more appropriate choice.

+### 4. Potential improvement

 There is also some points that can be optimized in this project.
-For example, single linked list may be a more simplified structure than doubly linked list.
+For example, single linked list may be a more simplified structure than doubly linked list, which will develop performance.
 And the available signal can also be simplified.